whipowill/d2-plugy-qol/Guides/Network.md

 	- Create your game and wait for others to join.
 - If you are joining:
 	- Get the last set of digits from the host's IP address: ``192.168.192.xxx``
-	- Connect the host's IP address.
+	- Connect to the host's IP address.
 	- Play the game and have fun!

-## Issues
+## Requirements

 - Players must be Softcore or Hardcore to match the host.
 - Players must have access to the difficulty level of the host's game (Normal, Nightmare, Hell).
 - Players must be running the same mods.

-## Tips
+## Issues

-You can inspect other players using MapHack by hovering your mouse over the player and hitting ``0``, but at the moment this is causing an error.
+You can inspect other players using MapHack by hovering your mouse over the player and hitting ``0``, but at the moment this is causing an fatal error.
 I will update this guide when I figure out what the problem is.